bonitasoft/bonita-doc/md/performance-tuning.md

 #### Database

-Bonita BPM Engine uses the database heavily, so in consequence a slow database makes the engine slow.
+Bonita Engine uses the database heavily, so in consequence a slow database makes the engine slow.

 It is essential that the hardware configuration of the server hosting the DB is powerful, considering resources like CPU, memory or others depending on your database instance.

 In addition to this, make sure that your database instance is well configured.
 Most database software provides many options for tuning, and some of them are easy to set up.
 Others may be more difficult and present choices between robustness and performance, fast read or fast write, etc.
-Your database configuration must be correlated with the Bonita BPM Engine usage pattern.
+Your database configuration must be correlated with the Bonita Engine usage pattern.
 To find the right characteristic to optimize, one good starting point is to consider whether you are creating a lot of process instances (in which case optimize database writes) or you are executing a lot of read queries like `getTaskList` (in which case optimize database reads).

 <a id="tm"/>

 #### Transaction manager

-Bonita BPM Engine is natively compatible with the Java Transaction API.
+Bonita Engine is natively compatible with the Java Transaction API.
 This means transaction management relies on a transaction manager.
-If you are using a JEE Application server, then you only have to configure Bonita BPM Engine to use the transaction manager that is provided.
+If you are using a JEE Application server, then you only have to configure Bonita Engine to use the transaction manager that is provided.
 Otherwise, you have to embed a transaction manager (for example, we embed Bitronix by default in the Tomcat bundle).

 A transaction manager manages a transaction log and also frequently has notions of internal pooling.